search

 The Magic Little Grants programme is open to organisations and their projects located in England, Scotland, or Wales.
 Schools can apply if they are a registered charity.
 Each group can only apply once in 2023 for a grant.

-Grantway is a new grant search portal available completely free of charge for individuals, charities and volunteer organisations to help find and obtain essential funding.
+Grantway is a grant search portal available completely free of charge for individuals, charities and volunteer organisations to help find and obtain essential funding.
 The grant search portal is totally free of charge and can be found at www.grantway.com

 Find a Grant